 If you find this program useful, please feel free to visit this page.

-App updated 16 February 2024 with option to save to SVG; 17 February 2024 with option to stop watching a folder.
+App updated 16 February 2024 with option to save to SVG; 17 February 2024 with option to stop watching a folder; 24 August 2024 with option to save to different page sizes.

 Edward Mendelson (edward [dot] mendelson [at] columbia [dot] edu).